Digital-Identity-Labs/indiid-policies/cookie_policy.md

 ### Preferences
 Login preferences are stored in cookies - they are used before you have logged in so they can't be stored in your account settings or session.

+These cookies can be deleted without a problem - removing them will just clear the login settings and any remembered usernames, just as if you were logging in on a new PC.

 <table>
   <tr>
     <th>Name</th>